 I also planted a suggestion to counteract the Sydney hypnotist's suggestion.
 My suggestion was that because he had stopped and started once, that meant that when he stopped this time he was now inoculated against ever starting again.

 To test it all, I used a post hypnotic suggestion.
-"The first thing you will do on awakening is say the words 'I don't smoke'".
+"The first thing you will do on coming out of trance is say the words 'I don't smoke'".
 And that was exactly what he said.